- Poetry and Poetics

 - Irish Literature and Culture

 - Ph.D.
-Graduate Institute of the Liberal Arts, Emory University
+Theories of Interpretation, Institute of the Liberal Arts, Emory University

 - M.A.
 English, UNC at Chapel Hill